ninja cpa review

 The one you DREAD seeing on exam day.

-You don't go for mastery here because you have a lot of ground to cover in a short amount of time for your review.
+You don't go for mastery here because you have a lot of ground to cover quickly for your review.
 It's better to get all of the topics into the 70s and then come back and hit them again vs. getting a few into the 80s/90s and running out of time before you can get to the rest.

 As you head into your exam – hammer MCQ, and read the NINJA Notes every spare millisecond you have.

-Everywhere you go – car, gym, sitting at your desk at work, it's NINJA Audio, NINJA Audio, and … you guessed it, NINJA Audio.
+Everywhere you go – in the car, in the gym, sitting at your desk at work, it's NINJA Audio, NINJA Audio, and … you guessed it, NINJA Audio.

 NINJA MCQNINJA Notes NINJA Audio on repeat…even up to the minute you leave your vehicle and head into Prometric (what if the extra 3 minutes of some nuance of Corporate Taxation was the difference between a 74 and a 75 on exam day?).